CiscoDevNet/cjaas-widgets/Timeline/README.md

 ```

 This will create a `dist` folder in the root directory of your widget with generated files.
-`index.js` file that contains your entire set of widgets. `widget.js` contains the Activity and Profile widgets that can be plugged into dashboards like Webex CC Agent Dashboard.
+`index.js` file that contains your entire set of widgets. `widget.js` contains the Timeline widget that can be plugged into dashboards like Webex CC Agent Dashboard.
 Additionally, it generates the fonts, icons and its styles necessary for the components to use momentum icons & fonts.
 Your host web page needs to import these resources.
 These files can be renamed and uploaded to a preferred location on a CDN (e.g. an S3 bucket on AWS.
 Please keep in mind that this file has to be publicly available over the internet to be accessible to Agent or Supervisor Desktop).

 ```
 <script src="PATH TO YOUR WIDGET/INDEX.JS"></script>